yceruto/breadcrumbs-bundle/README.md

 A magic way to create breadcrumbs for symfony applications.

 **Features**
-* build breadcrumbs through current request uri.
+* build the breadcrumbs through current request uri (Magic).
+* build the custom breadcrumbs.
+* render the custom breadcrumbs template.

 Installation
 ------------